cazala/decentraland-redux-chess-app/README.md

 }
 ```

-And that's all we had to do on the redux side, so let's go back to the server (`scene/server`)

-Let's modify the `Server.ts` so it dispatches an `unregisterPlayer()` action when a client disconects:
+And that's all we had to do on the Redux side!
+Let's go back to the server in (`scene/server`) and modify the `Server.ts` file so that it dispatches an `unregisterPlayer()` action when a client disconects:

 ```diff
 // scene/server/Server.ts